verifai-id-verification/react-native-sdk/README.md

 ### Liveness checks

-We also offer a bridge to the liveness checks tat the SDK provides.
+We also offer a bridge to the liveness checks that the SDK provides.
 The following Liveness checks are available:

 ```ts